 Children, and people in general, want to be respected for who they truly are and to be heard.
 Parents who really listen to their children give them a great gift.

 Rather than speaking down to them or underestimating them—or worse, ignoring them in the face of outside distractions—we should try to hear what our children are telling us.
 Respect them as people and allow what they are capable of to come forth.
 Keep the lines of communication open at all times.

 This may sound like a luxury, but it certainly doesn’t have to be.
 In the modern age, taking time out from the daily grind and focusing completely on time together as a family is a necessity.

 A family vacation doesn’t have to be a luxurious or expensive affair.
 It certainly could be that, but it can also be a simple weekend away or an even more simple “staycation” when work, school, and other outside obligations are set aside for the sake of complete focus on family time.

 Regardless of cost, these will be the memories our children carry with them for all of their lives.
 These will also be the experiences that underpin a healthy family reset, a centering and strengthening of the bonds we share.

 A Quality Education

 Look for learning opportunities in everyday life.
-Read books, watch documentaries, visit museums, experience theater, and have adventures.
+Read books, watch documentaries, visit museums, and have adventures.
 We are our children’s greatest teachers.